 While exploring Skåne, one of the best places to stay is in the 14 century, Häckeberga Castle.
 The castle was built in French Renaissance style between 1873–1877 on an island in the lake.

 It remains one of the most beautiful castles in Sweden and the only one that allows hotel guests.
 Alternatively, you can eat there or enjoy the hiking trails.

 Recommended by Emma of Emma’s Roadmap

 Lund is a historical university city in the region Skåne, the south of Sweden.
 The city dates back to the year 1020 and attracts many university students from all over Sweden (and beyond) to one of the oldest universities in the country.
 If you’re visiting the south of Sweden, you simply cannot miss the historical city of Lund!

-There are many things to see and do in Lund, but the highlight of the city is without doubt Museum Kulturen which teaches you about the history of Sweden through expositions of real ancient objects.
+There are many things to see and do in Lund, but the highlight of the city is without a doubt Museum Kulturen which teaches you about the history of Sweden through expositions of real ancient objects.

 The museum even managed to transport houses and a church that are hundreds of years old to their outside exhibition so visitors can experience exactly how people used to live here centuries ago.

 Other things you should consider visiting are Lunds Domkyrka (the main church) and its underground crypts which hold an interesting legend.
-Definitely also visit the botanical gardens of Lund, Lund University, Drotten Church ruins, Stadsparken and the Museum of Sketches for Public Art.
+Definitely also visit the botanical gardens of Lund, Lund University, Drotten Church ruins, Stadsparken, and the Museum of Sketches for Public Art.

-If you do not have a car at your disposal, you can easily reach the city by train from any other city in the region and from the airport of Copenhagen, which has a direct train connection.
+If you do not have a car at your disposal, you can easily reach the city by train from any other city in the region and from the airport in Copenhagen, which has a direct train connection.
 The best way to visit Lund anyway is not by car but on foot!

 Stay at the charming Lilla Hotellet, with cute rooms spreading over 5 1800’s houses.